- NAME: John Adams

 Answer questions and see how you rank against other players.Play Now

+In May 1776, Congress approved Adams's resolution proposing that the colonies each adopt independent governments.
 He wrote the preamble to this resolution, which was approved on May 15, setting the stage for the formal passage of the Declaration of Independence.
 On June 7, 1776, Adams seconded Richard Henry Lee's resolution of independence, and backed it passionately until it was adopted by Congress on July 2, 1776.
-Congress appointed Adams, along with Thomas Jefferson,
+Congress appointed Adams,

 Adams was soon serving on as many as 90 committees in the fledgling government, more than any other Congressman, and in 1777, he became head of the Board of War and Ordinance, which oversaw the Continental army.
 In 1781, Adams was one of the American diplomats sent to negotiate the Treaty of Paris, which brought an end to the Revolutionary War.
 After the war, Adams remained in Europe, and from 1784 to 1785 he arranged treaties of commerce with several European nations.
 In 1785 he became the first U.S. minister to England.